rcpch/rcpch-audit-engine/documentation/docs/development/manual-setup.md

 python manage.py createsuperuser
 ```

-Then follow the command line prompts to create the first user
+Then follow the command line prompts to create the first user.
+Createsuperuser is a django base feature but there are some custom fields which are mandatory.
+These include:

+- role: It is not possible easily to override the CLI for this function.
+The options are: 1 - Clinical Lead, 2 - Clinician, 3 - E12 Site Administrator, 4 - RCPCH Audit Team.
+If the integer selected in 1-3 (ie a role within the E12 site, KCH is automatically allocated.
+If it is an RCPCH user, is_rcpcph_staff is automatically set to true, as it is_rcpch_audit_team_member)
+- is_rcpch_audit_team_member: invites a True/False reply.

 Further users can subsequently be created in the Admin UI